roddhjav/apparmor.d/docs/full-system-policy.md

 ### Fallback

-In addition to the `systemd` profiles, a full system policy needs to ensure that no program run in an unconfined state at any time.
+In addition to the `systemd` profiles, a full system policy needs to ensure that no programs run in an unconfined state at any time.
 The fallback profiles consist of a set generic specialized profiles:

 - **`default`** is used for any *classic* user application with a GUI.
 It has full access to user home directories.
 - **`bwrap`, `bwrap-app`** are used for *classic* user application that are sandboxed with **bwrap**.

 !!! warning

-    The main fallback profile (`default`) is not intended to be used by priviligied program or service.
-Such programs **must** have they dedicaded profile and would break otherwise.
+    The main fallback profile (`default`) is not intended to be used by privileged program or service.
+Such programs **must** have they dedicated profile and would break otherwise.

 Additionally, special user access can be setup using PAM rules set such as a random shell interactively opened (as user or as root).